3 Ways People in Poverty Suffer the Most From Pollution

 Heavily polluting industries often get outsourced to poor countries where environmental regulations tend to be weaker, which leads to worse health outcomes, including lung and heart diseases, for the people living there.

 It’s not just poor countries that suffer from dangerous air pollution.
-In wealthier nations, contaminated air is also common, but it also pervades poor communities, and a growing body of evidence has linked socioeconomic status to exposure to particulate matter.
+In wealthier nations, contaminated air is also common, but it primarily pervades poor communities, and a growing body of evidence has linked socioeconomic status to exposure to particulate matter.

 In the US, white people generate the majority of air pollution, yet black and Hispanic populations bear the brunt of this environmental hazard.